-I’m fairly certain friends and family had a betting pool about the state I’d be in today.
-Well, sorry to disappoint those who put their money on Train Wreck.
+I’m sure friends and family had a betting pool about the state I’d be in today.
+Sorry to disappoint those who put their money on Train Wreck.
 Turns out, this morning I was merely a titch tender.
-What these gamblers didn’t know, was I got most of my tears out yesterday.
+What these gamblers didn’t know was I got most of my tears out yesterday.

-Fortunately, an intervention wasn’t necessary.
-By the time I’d moved on to filling the water bottles, I had pulled it together.
+Fortunately an intervention wasn’t necessary.
+By the time I’d moved on to filling the water bottles, I’d pulled it together.

 But then later, I read this message on Twitter:

 Cue more water works.
 But, you’re right Jen.
 I’ve long been imagining/hoping for/anticipating this day and now it’s finally here. *happy tears*

 In the car this morning my son, a elementary school veteran in grade two, leaned over to his sister and whispered.
 “Avery, I am so proud of you.”
 Oh god.
 We hadn’t even pulled out of the driveway at that point.
 There’s a reason I own dark sunglasses.

 The actual send off was okay.
 We met Avery’s E.A. in the office and she escorted my big girl to her classroom.
 The lobby was filled with other Kindergarten parents attending “Coffee and Kleenex” time.
 I got my fair share of sympathetic head tilts as Avery called out, “Bye mummy”, with a wave about 17 times on her way down the hall.
 I cried a little.
 But not the ugly cry (like the mom behind me who was racked with sorrow.
 Jeez lady, get it together.
 It’s not like you sent your child to school with a soggy, tear soaked sandwich or something….lump-in-throat—).